 Insert a new paragraph 5., to read:

 “5.
-Photometric measurements in case one or more thermal grades are specified
+Photometric measurements in case a maximum test temperature is specified

 5.1.
 Temperature and temperature range

 5.1.1.
 Photometric measurements as specified in paragraphs 5.3., 5.4. and 5.5. shall be carried out at elevated temperatures T in steps not larger than 25°C, while the LED light source is continuously operated.